Apple and Google reveal the best apps and games of 2019 – TechCrunch

 [gallery ids="1919563,1919561,1919562"]

-Google’s full list also includes Google Play’s best ebooks, audiobooks, TV shows and Movies, which you can see here.
+Google’s full list also includes Google Play’s best e-books, audiobooks, TV shows and movies, which you can see here.